-Evidence Reviewed: Policy 107.007; Policy 202.057; Investigative Case Files; Confidential Incident Reports; MN DOC Website Review; Sexual Abuse Response Team Guide Checklist; Sexual Abuse Response Checklist; PREA Incident Tracking Log; Information Obtained During Interviews.
+Evidence Reviewed: Policy 107.007; Policy 202.057; Investigative Case Files; Confidential Incident Reports; MN DOC Website Review; Sexual Abuse Response Team Guide Checklist; Sexual Abuse Response Checklist; PREA Incident Tracking Log; Oak Park Heights PD MOU; Information Obtained During Interviews.

 115.22(a)(b): Policy 107.007 provides procedures for conducting criminal investigations of criminal activity by incarcerated individuals and for assisting law enforcement agencies with conducting criminal investigations involving paid employees, volunteers, contractors, and visitors within the department.
 Completed investigations are forwarded to the appropriate authority for referral to the appropriate county attorney offices for criminal prosecution.
 Policy 202.057 states that the agency maintains a zero-tolerance policy and investigates all reported or alleged incidents of sexual harassment or staff sexual misconduct.
 The policy outlines specific duties regarding the administrative investigation.
 In cases where the harassment allegation is between incarcerated individuals, the harassment allegations are investigated by the supervisor in charge of the alleged perpetrator's living area.
 An individual's sexual allegation against a staff person, volunteer, or visitor is reviewed by the agency's Office of Special Investigations (OSI) for any criminal violations.
-The agency's PREA Compliance Coordinator reviews and determines if an investigation is warranted.
+The PREA Coordinator reviews and determines if an investigation is warranted.
 Policy 202.057 requires an investigation for all reports or allegations regarding sexual harassment or staff sexual misconduct.
 The policy states that allegations without criminal components will be investigated administratively, and allegations containing criminal behavior will be criminally investigated.
 During the auditor's interview with the agency head, he confirmed that the agency ensures an administrative or criminal investigation is completed for all allegations of sexual abuse or sexual harassment and explained the scope of the facility staff responsibilities as well as that of the OSI, to ensure that appropriate investigation is completed and documented.
 The auditor discovered that allegations are reported directly to the facility Warden, OSI, and/or the AWO through a Confidential Incident Report by the shift commander.
 Once received, it is assigned for investigation, and decisions are made on where the case goes from there and entered into the Agency's PREA database.
-The facility reported 44 allegations of either sexual abuse or sexual harassment during the audit period.
-The auditor reviewed a list of 44 allegations (16/sexual abuse and 28/sexual harassment).
-Of the 44 allegations, 4 were investigated criminally, and all were investigated administratively.
+The facility reported 61 allegations of either sexual abuse or sexual harassment during the audit period.
+The auditor reviewed a list of 56 allegations (19/ sexual abuse and 37/sexual harassment).
+The auditor found that of the (19) sexual abuse allegations, (16) of them were reported by the same offender.
+Of the (56) allegations, none were investigated criminally, and all 61 were investigated administratively.

-115.22(c)(d): Policies 202.057 and 107.007 require an administrative or criminal investigation when sexual abuse or sexual harassment allegations are made, and the policies govern the conduct of such investigations.
-The OSI Investigator provided the auditor with an explanation of the local procedures that would be followed during a criminal investigation.
+115.22(c): The MOU between MN DOC and Oak Park Heights Police Department includes the responsibilities of both the agency and the investigating entity.
+Policies 202.057 and 107.007 require an administrative or criminal investigation when sexual abuse or sexual harassment allegations are made, and the policies govern the conduct of such investigations.
+The OSI Investigator provided the auditor with an explanation of the local procedures that would be followed during a criminal investigation and confirmed that only administrative investigations had occurred in the past 12 months; none were referred to Oak Park Heights PD based on lack of evidence to support a criminal prosecution.
 The OSI Investigator confirmed during the interview that all criminal investigation referrals are documented.
 The agency's policy regarding the referral of allegations of sexual abuse or sexual harassment for criminal investigation is published on the agency website at https://policy.doc.mn.gov/DocPolicy/.
-The facility indicated that (2) investigations were referred for outside investigation.
-A review of the case files confirmed that the (2) investigations were investigated by the agency, as well as forwarded for outside investigation.